oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

    ![Configure route](images/obaas-apisix-route-2.png)

    Click on the **Next** button to move to the **Plugin Config** page.
-The routes in the CloudBank sample do no use any of the plugins, however you can scroll through this page to get an idea of what plugins are available for your services.
+The routes in the CloudBank sample do not use any of the plugins, however you can scroll through this page to get an idea of what plugins are available for your services.

    ![APISIX plugin config](images/obaas-apisix-route-3.png)